ABOUT ALIVE RESCUE

 ALIVE Rescue is a 501(c)3 non-profit organization that was founded in March 2008 as a rescue and safe haven for animals.
 From March 2008 through November of 2012, we ran operations solely through the use of our foster homes.

 In November of 2011, we signed a lease for a building (“The Little Barn”) in the Roscoe Village neighborhood of Chicago.
 For nearly one and a half years, we rehabbed and re-designed the original structure, preparing it to become our first adoption center.
 On May 5th, 2013, we opened The Little Barn, celebrating this accomplishment with dozens of our donors, volunteers, and the animals we rescued.
-In June of 2019 we closed The Little Barn and opened our new Adoption Center in the West Loop.
+In June of 2019 we closed The Little Barn and opened our new Adoption Center ("AC") in Chicago's West Loop.
+We remained at the AC through the pandemic and closed those doors in January of 2022.
 On October 5, 2020, we broke ground on The Big Barn, a new location that will help us save more homeless pets.

 ALIVE Rescue is an animal rescue that protects the lives and the welfare of animals.
 We believe every animal has the right to a well-balanced, socialized and fulfilled life.
 We take on the responsibility to save, rehabilitate and place abandoned, abused and stray animals.